RenderKit/openvkl/doc/api.md

       float nominalDeltaT[16];
     } VKLInterval16;

-Querying for particular values are done using a `VKLHitIterator` in much the same fashion.
+Querying for particular values is done using a `VKLHitIterator` in much the same fashion.
 This API could be used, for example, to find isosurfaces.
-Again, a user allocated `VKLHitIterator` of the desired width must be initialized:
+Again, a user allocated `VKLHitIterator` of the desired width must be
+initialized:

     void vklInitHitIterator(VKLHitIterator *iterator,
                             VKLVolume volume,